sarahgoodwin93/wild-swim-scotland/README.md

 # Credits

+## Content

+Wording for the site was all created by Sarah Goodwin

+### Images

+Images for swim posts were taken from google images of the swim location.
+The logo image was created by Sarah Goodwin on Photoshop

+## Education

 *Django models additional learning:*
 - [Making queries](https://docs.djangoproject.com/en/5.0/topics/db/queries/ 'django documention for making queries') To gain more understanding of making queries for my django modules this page was used, especially for the SwimPosts model.